Documentation of Yonghe Qiang language and culture

 This collection focuses on speakers from Yonghe valley in southwestern Mao County, Sichuan China.
 Qiang varieties are internally diverse and are not mutually intelligible.
-While other varieties of Qiang have been well documented, the Yonghe variety is entirely undocumented.
+The Yonghe variety is not mutually intelligible with other documented varieties of Qiang.

-Qiang varieties are spoken in the mountainous region along the upper Min river in the Rngaba Qiang-Tibetan Autonomous Prefecture of western Sichuan, China.
+Qiang (also called Rma) varieties are spoken in the mountainous region along the upper Min river in the Rngaba Qiang-Tibetan Autonomous Prefecture of western Sichuan, People’s Republic of China.
 The area in which Qiang is spoken spans five counties: Wenchuan, Li, Mao, Songpan, and Heishui.
 It belongs to the Qiangic branch of Tibeto-Burman, though the exact phylogeny remains to be worked out.

 Qiang is rapidly being replaced by Sichuanese Mandarin.
 Reasons for language-shift include: compulsory Chinese-only education, increased access to Chinese-language media, new roads which increase ease of transportation, movement to urban areas for migrant work, and a low degree of intelligibility between varieties.
 In 2008, the Wenchuan earthquake devastated the area and many Qiang speakers lost their lives.
 Post-earthquake reconstruction and development has also contributed to the increasingly rapid loss of local culture.

 Within Yonghe valley, there are 18 villages with populations ranging from about 120 to 350.
 The southernmost 6 villages are nearly completely linguistically Sinicized.
-The 3 villages in the central valley are an advanced state of shift.
-In the northernmost 6 villages, some children are still acquiring the language, though it is unclear to what extent.
+The 3 villages in the central valley are in an advanced state of shift.
+In the northernmost 6 villages, children are still acquiring the language.

 Acknowledgement and citation